-When sputum, endotracheal aspirate, bronchoalveolar lavage, or protected specimen brushing culture or non-culture based testing results are mixed and contain one or more of the excluded pathogens in addition to one or more non-excluded pathogens, the culture may be used to meet the PVAP definition (depending on whether a qualitative, semi-quantitative, or quantitative culture was performed, and whether the semi-quantitative or quantitative CFU/ml thresholds were met) BUT only the non-excluded pathogen(s) should be reported.
+• When sputum, endotracheal aspirate, bronchoalveolar lavage, or protected specimen brushing culture or non-culture based testing results are mixed and contain one or more of the excluded pathogens in addition to one or more non-excluded pathogens, the culture may be used to meet the PVAP definition (depending on whether a qualitative, semi-quantitative, or quantitative culture was performed, and whether the semi-quantitative or quantitative CFU/ml thresholds were met) BUT only the non-excluded pathogen(s) should be reported.

-EXAMPLE: Patient intubated and mechanically ventilated in the SICU meets IVAC criteria on day 8 of mechanical ventilation.
+EXAMPLE: Patient intubated and mechanically ventilated in the MSICU meets IVAC criteria on day 8 of mechanical ventilation.
 On the day after the onset of worsening oxygenation, an endotracheal aspirate is collected.
-The Gram stain shows $\geq 25$ neutrophils and $\leq 10$ squamous epithelial cells per low power field, and the culture grows "heavy Staphylococcus aureus" and "heavy Candida albicans."
+The Gram stain shows ≥ 25 neutrophils and ≤ 10 squamous epithelial cells per low power field, and the culture grows "heavy Staphylococcus aureus" and "heavy Candida albicans."
 This patient should be reported as having a PVAP (Criterion 1) due to Staphylococcus aureus - as long as the semi-quantitative result "heavy" is equivalent to the quantitative threshold of $\geq 10^5$ CFU/ml for endotracheal aspirates.
 If the semi-quantitative result is not equivalent to the quantitative threshold of $\geq 10^5$ CFU/ml for endotracheal aspirates, the patient should still be reported as PVAP (Criterion 2).
 Candida albicans from the endotracheal aspirate culture is not reported, because it is an excluded result.

-- 14) What about organisms identified from pleural fluid and lung tissue specimens?
-Can I report any pathogen identified from a lung tissue, or from a pleural fluid specimen, assuming the specimen was obtained during thoracentesis or within 24 hours of chest tube insertion? - Any pathogen identified from lung tissue, when that lung tissue was obtained during an open lung biopsy, video-assisted thoracoscopic surgery, or via other transthoracic or transbronchial biopsy approach, may be reported with the exception of the excluded pathogens belonging to the following genera: Blastomyces, Histoplasma, Coccidioides, Paracoccidioides, Cryptococcus, and Pneumocystis. - Any pathogen identified from pleural fluid, when that fluid was obtained during thoracentesis or within 24 hours of chest tube insertion (where there was no repositioning of the chest tube prior to specimen collection), may be reported with the exception of the excluded pathogens belonging to the following genera: Blastomyces, Histoplasma, Coccidioides, Paracoccidioides, Cryptococcus, and Pneumocystis. - 15) How are "purulent respiratory secretions" defined? - Purulent respiratory secretions used to meet Criterion 2 of the PVAP definition are defined as: - Secretions from the lungs, bronchi, or trachea with ≥ 25 neutrophils and ≤ 10 squamous epithelial cells per low power field [lpf, x100]. - If the laboratory reports semi-quantitative results, you should check with your laboratory to be certain that the semi-quantitative results match the quantitative thresholds noted above. - If your laboratory is not able to provide additional information on how a semi-quantitative reporting system corresponds to quantitative reporting ranges for neutrophils and squamous epithelial cells, here is some guidance from the Clinical Microbiology Procedures Handbook (3rd ed., 2010)\: - 1+ = occasional or rare = < 1 cell per low power field [lpf, x100] - 2+ = few = 1-9 cells per low power field [lpf, x100] - 3+ = moderate = 10-25 cells per low power field [lpf, x100] - 4+ = heavy = > 25 cells per low power field [lpf, x100]
+- 18) What about organisms identified from pleural fluid and lung tissue specimens?
+Can I report any pathogen identified from a lung tissue, or from a pleural fluid specimen, assuming the specimen was obtained during thoracentesis or at the time of chest tube insertion? - Any pathogen identified from lung tissue, when that lung tissue was obtained during an open lung biopsy, video-assisted thoracoscopic surgery, or via other transthoracic or transbronchial biopsy approach, may be reported with the exception of the excluded pathogens belonging to the following genera: Blastomyces, Histoplasma, Coccidioides, Paracoccidioides, Cryptococcus, and Pneumocystis. - Any pathogen identified from pleural fluid, when that fluid was obtained during thoracentesis or at the time of initial chest tube insertion, may be reported with the exception of the excluded pathogens belonging to the following genera: Blastomyces, Histoplasma, Coccidioides, Paracoccidioides, Cryptococcus, and Pneumocystis. - 19) How are "purulent respiratory secretions" defined? - Purulent respiratory secretions used to meet Criterion 2 of the PVAP definition are defined as:

+- Secretions from the lungs, bronchi, or trachea with \ge 25 neutrophils and \le 10 squamous epithelial cells per low power field [lpf, x100]. - If the laboratory reports semi-quantitative results, you should check with your laboratory to be certain that the semi-quantitative results match the quantitative thresholds noted above. - If your laboratory is not able to provide additional information on how a semi-quantitative reporting system corresponds to quantitative reporting ranges for neutrophils and squamous epithelial cells, here is some guidance from the Clinical Microbiology Procedures Handbook (3rd ed., 2010):

+1+ = occasional or rare = < 1 cell per low power field [lpf, x100]

+2+ = few = 1-9 cells per low power field [lpf, x100]

+3+ = moderate = 10-25 cells per low power field [lpf, x100]

+4+ = heavy = > 25 cells per low power field [lpf, x100]

-\Reference: Garcia, LS (Ed.).
+Reference: Garcia, LS (Ed.).
 (2010).
 Clinical Microbiology Procedures Handbook.
 Herndon, VA: ASM Press, page 3.2.1.16.